wp-plugins/lexi/readme.txt

 4. Box to add an RSS feed.

 == Changelog ==

+= 0.9.104 =
+* Added configuration item to put the content in the href title.
+Useful to use with tooltip libraries.

 = 0.9.103 =
 * Solved a bug with masqued domains and subdomains.